 Labour cost - if you make your product you need to decide how much you need to be paying yourself.

 Profit - this is what will allow you to re-invest in your business and what will drive your business forward.
-It will allow you to spend on marketing, developing more products or exhibit at trade shows so please do not skip this.
+It will allow you to spend on marketing, developing more products, or exhibit at trade shows so please do not skip this.

 Sales material and product photography

 Before you start contacting retailers you will need to have your sales pack ready.
 This means either a catalogue or a line sheet.
-This will be your sales tool and at the most basic line sheet should include product images, wholesale price, recommended retail price, any pack sizes, your company details, how to order and all your terms (for example.
-Minimum order £150 ex vat with £10 carriage or £300 ex vat carriage paid, first order proforma and thereafter we offer 30 days credit).
+This will be your sales tool and at the most basic line sheet should include product images, wholesale price, recommended retail price, any pack sizes, your company details, how to order, and all your terms (for example.
+Minimum order £150 ex vat with £10 carriage or £300 ex vat carriage paid, first-order proforma and thereafter we offer 30 days credit).

-You will need good product photography, even the smallest independent stores have online stores nowadays and most of them do post on social media.
-Consider having your photography done professionally and keep a dropbox or google drive that you can share with your stockists.
+You will need good product photography, even the smallest independent stores have online stores nowadays and most of them post on social media.
+Consider having your photography done professionally and keeping a dropbox or google drive that you can share with your stockists.
 Include some lifestyle photos and chances are they will use them for banners on their websites and for their social media.

 Can you cover all the upfront costs?

 When you start out, your new stockists will often be happy to pay for their first order on proforma, this means they will pay you before you ship their order.
 Some suppliers ask for the first 3 orders to be paid proforma and some offer credit right away.
-After the first few orders all stockists will generally expect 30 days credit.
+After the first few orders, all stockists will generally expect 30 days credit.
 Larger retailers expect credit from day one, usually 30 days or more.